 Wilson, still wanting to work in the wrestling business, struggled as he failed to find work.
 Following his WCW release and no offers from any other wrestling company forthcoming, the Georgia native slipped further and further into a deep depression.

 On February 23rd, 1999, Richard Wilson took his own life.
 He was 33 years old.

-Anderson would also say that Wilson may not have had enough time in the business at this stage, but was not a bad guy and that he had no attitude.
+Anderson would also say that Wilson may not have had enough time in the business at this stage but was not a bad guy and had no attitude.

 The story of The Renegade is one of an enthusiastic individual, maybe handed too much too soon.
-Richard Wilson was just following instructions in WCW — an opportunity no wrestler, regardless of experience, would have turned down.
+Richard Wilson was just following instructions in WCW — an opportunity no wrestler would have turned down regardless of experience.

 A very tragic ending to a young life.

 These stories may also interest you:

 - WCW Monday Nitro | Behind the Curtain on Its Final Ever Show